vedantnn71/profile-archived/README.md

 Web developer and highly passionate builder 🛠️
 -----------------------------------------------

-I'm a young web developer with a great passion for building stuff that make shit easier.
+I'm a young web developer with a great passion for building stuff that makes shit easier.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [vedantnandwana.me](http://vedantnandwana.me)